altamirano1531/Passwords/Readme.txt

 C:/Workarea/Python/Passwords_2/Passwords/information.json
 Advanced:N/A
 Settings:N/A

-The Psswd.exe was created that contains all files needed to run the application.
+The output folders was created with th dist folder containing the Psswd folder which in turn contains the _internal folder and Psswd.exe file.
-C:\Workarea\Python\Passwords_2\Passwords\output\Psswd.exe
+Running the same command with the --onefile parameter will create a simple Psswd.exe file, however while executing this exe the file save function does not work due to an issue with the relative paths handling with PyInstaller.

 This is the prefered method to create the Psswd.exe.
 This method uses the PyInstaller but also correct many issues with the PyInstaller plus there is a human interface to ease use of the PyInstaller commands.